So, here goes…

 My answer was, “yeah, doesn’t everybody?”

 She started asking questions about how the voices sounded, what they would say, etc. I explained that some of them were outside of my head like they were standing next to me talking, that those were the mean ones, and then others were inside my head, and they were nice.
 The outside voices would hurl insults at me, tell me to do things to myself like self injure or kill myself, and sometimes just scream outright.
+Sometimes, I could see them too.
+(Not often, at that time.
+Now, they are almost always visible as well as audible.)
 The inside voices were sometimes like my own personal cheerleaders.
 They were all different; there were kids and teenagers and adults.
 Sometimes, they would just be talking amongst themselves, ignoring me altogether, having little conversations with each other.
 She seemed intently interested the entire time I was talking but was doing the typical thing people imagine when they think of psychiatrists, writing and saying “I see,” and “okay.”
 She asked more questions, about things like losing time or all of sudden being somewhere and not knowing how I got there, losing things often, how often I felt tired.
 I just kept answering her, even though she never really told me what the questions were about or what she was thinking.

-That’s when my life became Chaos; that’s when I became a Child of Chaos.
+That’s when my life became Chaos; that’s when I became a Chaos Child.

 Welcome to my blog.